 The biggest challenge was that most people, both male and female, do not understand the complexity of the gender pay gap—the structural inequality, unconscious bias, and blatant discrimination that underpins it.
 Whilst most people say that they are supportive of the equality movement, many reject the idea of personally identifying with it.
 It’s also not the sort of thing that can be easily explained in traditional channels, and certainly not a poster.
 In fact, the biggest obstacle was finding a way of not only explaining it, but actually encouraging people to participate themselves and spread the word.
 All this and we had no money.

 This campaign proved that you don't need huge budgets to make a huge impact.
 But also, that innovation doesn't always lie in something shiny and new.
 In the 20 years since the Out Of Office auto-response had been invented, no one had ever used it as a media channel.
 This has made us think more about exploring the everyday, and turning it on its head.
 Challenging how we "normally" use technology and mundane ordinary platforms, and doing something fresh and surprising with them.

 - Creative Katy Stanage Now

 - Chief Strategy Officer Kate Waters Now

 - Account Manager Katy Stanage Now

 - Editor Louie Connaris Now

 About the Online Guerrilla & Innovation category

-Consists of unconventional and innovative online promotional techniques, done with a small marketing budget and with technological advancement as motivation.
+Consists of unconventional and innovative online promotional techniques, done with a small marketing budget or with technological advancement as motivation for innovation.
 By nature, guerilla marketing is subtle, often deceptive; sometimes called "stealth" marketing.
 All components of the entry must be online.